 A short 10 months after that sale, Kelly Scanlon and two partners purchased the business in August 1997.
 Within a year, Scanlon bought out her two partners and focused on putting Small Business Monthly at the center of Kansas City’s business community.

-To make information as widely available to business owners as possible, and to allow them to choose how — and when — they want to receive the information, Thinking Bigger Business Media Inc. is now using a variety of media to deliver practical strategies for growing businesses, ranging from print to web to radio to live events.
+To make information as widely available to business owners as possible, and to allow them to choose how — and when — they want to receive the information, Thinking Bigger Business Media Inc. is now using a variety of media to deliver practical strategies for growing businesses, ranging from print to web to live events.

 Rebranding & Renaming